PicklesWithSalt/PicklesWithSalt/README.md

 ### Hi there, I'm Marvin - aka <a href="https://github.com/PicklesWithSalt" target="_blank">Pickles</a> 👋

-## I'm a developer and am currently working on my own dsicord bot
+## I'm a developer and am currently working on my own discord

 **I also...**

-- make discord bots.
+- tried making games. (but failed)
 - make websites.

 ### Connect with me